rohanshah18/Matrix-factorization-for-SDP/README.md

-# Non-Convex Matrix-factorization for Semi-Definite Programming
-In-class writing sample for graduate level machine learning course at the Pennsylvania State University.
+This repository contains in-class writing sample for graduate level machine learning course at the Pennsylvania State University.